antoniohuynh/antoniohuynh/README.md

-- 👋 Hi, I’m @antoniohuynh
+- 👋 Hello world, I’m Tony
-- 👀 I’m developing my first project and looking for help around
-- 🌱 I’m currently learning and applying it
-- 💞️ I’m on angular and wouldn't mind exploring new future projects
+- 👀

 <!---
 antoniohuynh/antoniohuynh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.